teaminkling/doc-flow/TESTING.md

 # Testing Guidelines

-Testing is vital to software development and should be written first after software design.
+The development life cycle is:

+1. Identify the problem.
+2. Design a solution.
+3. Write tests.
+4. Implement.
+5. Ensure quality.
+6. Deploy.

 ## Contract-Based Testing

-Client services must create a contract for what it produces and expects to consume from producer services.
-This will be tested for each service (including frontend applications).
+- Client services must create a contract for what it produces and expects to consume from producer services.
+  - This is applicable for each service (including frontend applications).

-This will test the entire system without needing to package and run every service in an entire application (e.g., an entire Kubernetes cluster just to run tests on one acceptance criterion).
+  - This tests the entire system without needing to package and run every service in an entire application.

 ### Acceptance Tests

-For each service, software requirements (defined as Epics in GitHub Issues) tie to acceptance criteria.
-Epics also correspond to major features in the software.
+- For each service, software requirements (defined as Epics in GitHub Issues) tie to acceptance criteria.

 ### Unit Tests

-Unitary tests must be written for "complex" functions/methods to ensure correctness.
+- Unitary tests must be written for "complex" functions/methods to ensure correctness.

 ## Notes

-We do not write integration tests and write our code to be multi-paradigm but mostly functional.
-However, quality assurance is run separate to production versions and various forms of testing deployments (A-B testing, canary deployments etc) are used for safety.
+- We do not write integration tests.
+- We write our code to be multi-paradigm but mostly functional.
+- Quality Assurance (QA) is run separate to production versions and various forms of testing deployments.
+  - A/B Testing.
+  - Canary Deployments.